 After the interview, I was eager to know if I would join the team or not.
 I joined.

 During my first month, I started creating small projects for a bank.
-Soon I got the respect of my manager, and I got a much complex project.
-For that time, I needed to create an entire workload for a dozen microservices on AWS.
+Soon, I got the respect of my manager, and I got a much more complex project.
+At that time, I needed to create an entire workload for a dozen microservices on AWS.
 My first experience with something at that scale.

 Everything started to grow fast, and I got more respect from my team.
 I created some PoCs, wrote tools for my entire team, and much more.

-At the end of 2020, I was participating in many projects and training other members of my team.
+At the end of 2020, I was participating in many projects and trained other members of my team.

 My team becomes my family.
 I care about them.
 I help and protect them.

 During the New Year holiday, I started to cry without knowing why.
 I did work during Christmas and, before that, I was solving problems with big customers on multiple weekends in a row.
 I was tired.
 I pushed myself beyond what I should.